33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 It’s set on a quiet street but is a less than 5-minute walk from Pile Gate and the main entrance to the Old Town, and mere steps from the West Harbour.

-The apartment was spacious, easy to live in, had a strong wifi connection (a must for us), and we would definitely stay again.
+The apartment was spacious enough, easy to live in, had a strong wifi connection (a must for us), and was a short walk from a grocery store and bus stop.
+We would definitely stay again.

 Check rates & book your stay at the Old Harbour City Center Apartment!